Commands

 Build (if necessery) and run tests in the current directory.
 If the project has no tests it’s almost the same as running the

-command builds and runs tests by default while thebuild
+buildcommand.
+Thetestcommand builds and runs tests by default while thebuildcommand doesn’t.- run

 Build the project (if necessery) and run one executable target from the build directory.
 You can specify build task/target to run if the project has more than one executable targets or omit it if the project has only one executable target.
 To provide command line args directly to your program you can put them after ‘–’ in command line after all args for ZenMake.
 This command is for fast checking of the built project.